Peary (crater)

 False color elevation map of Peary Crater, based on topographical data from the Lunar Reconnaissance Orbiter (LRO) laser altimeter.

 Peary is the closest large lunar impact crater to the lunar north pole.
 At this latitude the crater interior receives little sunlight, and portions of the southernmost region of the crater floor remain permanently cloaked in shadow.
 From the Earth the crater appears on the northern lunar limb, and is seen from the side.

 Observation and etymology

 Since Peary is located nearly on the limb of the Moon as viewed from Earth, high-quality images of the crater were not available until space probes started photographing the Moon; the first high-quality images came from the US Lunar Orbiter 4 spacecraft.
-Since it is located nearly at the lunar north pole, it was named after the polar explorer Robert Peary.
+Since it is located nearly at the lunar north pole, it was named after the American polar explorer Robert Peary (1856–1920).

 Physical features

 Peary is nearly circular, with an outward bulge along the northeast rim.
 There is a gap in the southwestern rim, where it joins the slightly smaller crater Florey.
 The outer rim of Peary is worn and eroded, creating a rugged mountainous ring that produces long shadows across the crater floor.
 The crater floor itself is relatively flat, but is marked by several small craterlets, particularly in the southeastern half.
 The southern third of the interior remains cloaked in shadows, and so its features can be readily discerned only by means of ranging methods (for example, laser altimetry).

 Because of the low sun angle, the average temperature on the crater floor of Peary is between 30 and 40 K, one of the coldest locations in the Solar System.